YUYUE12345/PHBS_BlockChain_2018/README.md

 The blockchain has been widely promoted since 2015.
 Recognizing the enormous innovation potential of this technology, the forerunners of the education industry have also begun to consider the application of blockchain to build educational information infrastructure, to solve educational problems and provide innovative services.
 In October 2016, the Ministry of Industry and Information Technology issued the “White Paper on Chinese Blockchain and Application Development”, pointing out that “the transparency of the blockchain system and the inability to tamper with data” are fully applicable to student credit management, career promotion, academic and qualification certificates.

+图
 Figure Internet + Education based on blockchain

 At present, some educational institutions or research institutes have carried out early explorations on the educational application of blockchain.
 In the fall of 2015, the MIT Media Lab applied blockchain to develop a learning certificate platform and released related mobile apps, as shown in next figure.
 The software training facility, Holberton School, is the first school in the world to use blockchain to record academic qualifications and will share academic credentials on the blockchain starting in 2017.
 In the electronic badge community, the Badge Chain team is investigating how to use the blockchain to issue digital badges.
 In addition, educational institutions have developed a game currency mechanism used in the learning system based on the original financial currency function of the blockchain to enhance learners' motivation to learn and share knowledge on the platform.

+图
+Figure MIT e-learning certificate APP screenshot

-#### (b) The way the applications of blockchain affect education
+#### (b) Th methods the applications of blockchain affect education
 In the field of education, the application of blockchain and business innovation are still at the forefront of exploration.
 For example, blockchain in education can be used for distributed storage data logging, or as an application scenario such as Intellectual Currency; and researchers foresee the use of blockchain in open source credit certification, data security, data storage, and academic publishing.
-Blockchain has the following possible applications in education: ppt 六种方式
+Blockchain has the following possible applications in education:

-1. Record learning history as a distributed learning record storage system
-2. Provide a credible and low-cost certification system for online education
-3. Protect the rights of course resources and academic achievements as a “copyright certificate” tool
-4. As a smart contract, complete the education contract and store the certificate
-5. Become a decentralized global knowledge base
-6. As intellectual currency, become the access to the economic system of the intellectual society
+图

 ## III. the main business models and cases of the current educational blockchain application
 The blockchain business that emerged first in education and is most likely to be rapidly promoted is its application in learning records and certificate certification.